mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 Suppose you want to analyse some data from Australia's national electricity market, to see our current fuel mix.
 To figure out the fuel mix, you take the per-generator power `DISPATCH_UNIT_SCADA` (or `DISPATCHLOAD`), and join that to a list of generators with fuel type and region (e.g. the [participant registration list](https://github.com/UNSW-CEEM/NEMOSIS/wiki/AEMO-Tables#generators-and-scheduled-loads-generators-and-scheduled-loads)).
 Then you can do a simple group by and sum up the energy.
 You will find that 8.4% of South Australia's generation in 2024 was from solar.
-But this is actually not correct.
+However this is actually not correct.
 Once you add rooftop solar, you see that actually 28.4% of South Australia's generation in 2024 was from solar.
-Without that, you would be wrong by a factor of 3.
+Without including rooftop solar, you would be wrong by a factor of 3.

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:7293600955600678913?collapsed=1" height="670" width="504" frameborder="0" allowfullscreen="" title="Embedded post">
     <a href="https://www.linkedin.com/posts/mdavis-xyz_ive-been-thinking-a-lot-recently-about-how-activity-7293600958717054976-k6O9?utm_source=share&utm_medium=member_desktop&rcm=ACoAAByP1T4BC3Cgz448qtc97FMGsQ5F73YK4Tg" target="_blank" >